lorenzofranzone/tws/README.md

       </body>
       ```

       - You can omit any of these sections.
-The layout adapts based on presence of #aside-left and #aside-right.
+The layout adapts based on the presence of #aside-left and #aside-right.
       - This structure ensures consistent column management and responsive behavior.

       If you want to remove spacing between columns: